wp-plugins/responsive-video-light/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed a responsive YouTube or Vimeo video in pages, posts, or even the "text" widget using a super-simple shortcode.
+Embed responsive YouTube or Vimeo videos in pages, posts, or even the "text" widget using a super-simple shortcode.

 == Description ==